Doctor of Philosophy in Mathematics

 It is beneficial to have preparation in probability/statistics (comparable to MATH 627/MATH 628) and/or numerical analysis (comparable to MATH 581).
 Although not required, it is also helpful to have taken introductory courses in complex analysis (comparable to MATH 646), partial differential equations (comparable to MATH 647), geometry (comparable to MATH 660/MATH 661), and/or topology.

-The Mathematics Department currently does not require the general or subject Graduate Record Examination (GRE), although applicants may submit scores if they wish.
+The Mathematics Department currently does not require the general or subject Graduate Record Examination (GRE).
 International students whose native language is not English must fulfill English language requirements specified by university policies.

 Applicants must submit a graduate application online, including the following required materials: